Spring Cloud: api-gateway and naming-server concepts

 Let’s analyze the diagram, again, with more focus on the step by step.

-1. Someone calls api-gateway/microservice-a. api-gateway recieves this request and does whatever it is coded to do with said request (could maybe add a header, check auth, encode/decode info, or just be transparent and do nothing).
+- Someone calls api-gateway/microservice-a. api-gateway receives this request and does whatever it is coded to do with said request (could maybe add a header, check auth, encode/decode info, or just be transparent and do nothing).

-3. microservice-a recieves the request.
+- microservice-a receives the request.
 It needs something from microservice-b, so makes a new request that goes through the gateway.

-5. microservice-b recieves a request, process it, and returns.
+- microservice-b receives a request, process it, and returns.

 Could you’ve saved a few request/response by going straight from microservice-a to microservice-b? yep totally.
 Just for example purposes, I decided to do it this way.
 Maybe your reality needs to save those extra request, or maybe in needs to always go through the gateway.
 Each reality is different.